OAS-DeSerT/help-me-carry/README.md

 # help-me-carry
-A mission demo on Jupiter Robot
+A ROS mission demo on Jupiter Robot